Selecting a language will automatically trigger the translation of the page content.

 Remuneration of an employee on short-time work (partial activity)

-In the event of a reduction or suspension of the activity of the company, some employees may benefit from short-time work.
+In the event of a reduction or suspension of the activity of the company, only certain employees may benefit from short-time work.

 Affected employees